IBT-FMI/NeuroGentooProject/doc/BuildServerExamples.md

 ### Prerequisites

-* An account at a OpenStack host
+* An account at a OpenStack host (the current example uses the University of Zurich ScienceCloud platform, though there are no idiosyncrasies referenced).
 * An instantiated BuildServer

 ### BuildServer
+!!!
+Please regularize this section with the Docker section, if parts of the instructions are identical they should also be formatted identically.

 * Instantiate the image with `exec.sh </path/to/.gentoo> initialize`
 * Copy the example hook for OpenStack upload from `example_hooks/openstack_image/60-upload_image.sh` to the newly generated `roots/<ID>/hooks/openstack_image/post/`